 1 - Pecorino Romano Cheese

-Starting with a classic choice, Pecorino Romano is a robust, salty, and sheep’s milk cheese that’s been around for centuries.
-Many say it’s where the story of Parmesan began, offering an equally robust flavor and crumbly texture.
+Starting with a classic choice, Pecorino Romano is a strong, salty, and sheep's milk cheese that's been around for centuries.
+Many say it's where the story of Parmesan began, offering an equally strong flavor and crumbly texture.

-Pecorino Romano is the essence of salt, with a sharpness that cuts through any dish.
-It’s a hard cheese, so it grates beautifully and is perfect for melting into soups and pasta.
+Pecorino Romano is the essence of salt, with a sharpness that cuts through any dish (traditionally made from ewe's milk and aged 8-12 months).
+It's a hard cheese, so it grates beautifully and is perfect for melting into soups and pasta.

 2 - Grana Padano Cheese